 In today’s world, planning ahead has become a necessity.
-Save the dates allow your guests to plan for your wedding day well in advance.
+Save the dates and wedding gift etiquette allows your guests to plan for your wedding day well in advance in both time and finances.
 This is especially important for out-of-town guests, or destination weddings.
 Remember, this is not an announcement, it’s just a heads up!

 Save the date etiquette is vital here.
 The most important thing to do before sending out a save the date card is to finalize your guest list.
 The save the date card is a pre-announcement that lets your guests know that they will be invited to the wedding.